 Vegan protein powders seem to be the main problem here.
 If you're vegan, pay extra attention to soy and pea proteins.
 Those two usually contain a dozen other ingredients just to give it a taste and texture that is similar to regular protein.
 An ingredient you should avoid and is commonly found in dairy-free protein powders is carrageenan.
 It's extracted from seaweed and added into vegan proteins to make them creamy.
 But having too much of it can cause inflammation and other issues, so avoid it if you can.

 These other ingredients are that “extra scoop” of non-protein that weigh you down and keep you from getting fit.

 Artificial sweeteners or any added sugars is definitely something you need to avoid!
 Added sugars can cause bloating and discomfort, no one wants that!

 Look out for sugars ending in "ol" or "ose", also for dextrin and maltodextrin.
 Most important of all, avoid aspartame!!!
 Hundreds of scientists are starting to warn us about using aspartame whenever we have low levels of blood glucose (AKA after burning lots of calories or fasting).
 They are saying that in these situations aspartame can harm your brain or even provoke Alzheimer’s or Parkinson’s diseases, but more rigorous research is necessary to confirm these findings.

 The bottom line is to read the labels of your protein powders!
 It's hard finding a high quality protein powder, but just take a little time to look out for these things.
-You don't want to invest in a $40-60 protein powder that is going to end up ruining instead of helping you reach your fitness goals!
+You don't want to invest in a $40-60 protein powder that is going to end up holding you back from reaching your fitness goals!